Philip533/muon_l_distribution_sampling/README.md

 NumPy 2.0.2
 Gfortran 11.4.1

-If you want the figure to immediately be displayed at the end of the calculation, you also need Okular.
+If you want the figure to immediately be displayed at the end of the calculation, you also need evince.

 The program is run as follows: